ETGL-DDPG: A Deep Deterministic Policy Gradient Algorithm for Sparse Reward Continuous Control: Experiments

 \subsection{Overall Performance of ETGL-DDPG}

 We evaluate the performance of ETGL-DDPG compared to state-of-the-art methods.
 We compare with SAC \citep{haarnoja2018soft}, TD3~\citep{fujimoto2018addressing}, DDPG, and DOIE~\citep{lobel2022optimistic}.
 DOIE demonstrates state-of-the-art performance in challenging sparse-reward continuous control problems by drastically improving the exploration.
 While both DOIE and $\epsilon t$-greedy use a similarity measure between new and observed states, DOIE applies this to compute an optimistic value function rather than solely guiding the agent to unexplored areas.
 The results are shown in Figure \ref{fig: overall performance}.
 In the navigation environments, ETGL-DDPG and DOIE demonstrate superior performance compared to other methods, with ETGL-DDPG achieving a success rate of 1 faster than DOIE.
 Notably, Wall-maze presents a more challenging task among navigation environments, where only ETGL-DDPG and DOIE are able to achieve a success rate above zero.
 In manipulation tasks, the press-button poses the hardest challenge as none of the methods achieve a success rate of 1.
 ETGL-DDPG still outperforms all other approaches, while DOIE underperforms compared to SAC, indicating its limitations in adapting to high dimensional environments.
+Regarding training time, we observed that ETGL-DDPG requires approximately 1.5 times the training time of DDPG.
+This extended training duration can be attributed to two main components: $\epsilon t$-greedy and the longest $n$-step return.
+Among these, $\epsilon t$-greedy has a greater effect, as each step necessitates a local search.